software-development-project-1/software-development-project-1.github.io/material/sprint-2.md

 {: .important-title }

-> Exercise 26
+> 🎯 Exercise 26
 >
 > Once you have implemented the user stories of the Sprint and the main branch has a working version of the application, create a GitHub release for the project as instructed in the [GitHub's documentation](https://docs.github.com/en/repositories/releasing-projects-on-github/managing-releases-in-a-repository).
 Create a new tag called "sprint2".
 The release title should be "Sprint 2".
 Give a brief description for the release that describes the features implemented during the Sprint.

 {: .important-title }

-> Exercise 27
+> 🎯 Exercise 27
 >
 > The Scrum Master should prepare the Sprint Review demonstration at the beginning of the next Sprint.
 The Scrum Master should make sure that they have a working version of the teacher dashboard and the student dashboard applications on their computer and is able to show how the new features work in the user's perspective.
 If possible, demonstrate both teacher and student dashboard's features in the production environment.
 As in the previous Sprint Review, prepare some _sensible_ test data for the Sprint Review.

 {: .highlight }

-> Make sure that you have pushed your work to the project's GitHub repository before the Sprint 2 deadline on {{site.sprint_2_deadline}}.
+> Make sure that each team member has pushed their work to the project's GitHub repository before the Sprint 2 deadline on {{site.sprint_2_deadline}}.